 Adult children of alcoholics are not eternal victims, and we are not doomed to repeat cycles of abuse.
 While we face complex issues, each of us has the ability to self-improve and make lasting changes in our lives.

 That said, it’s undeniable that adult children of alcoholics face a higher risk of becoming alcoholics themselves.
-If addiction recovery needs to be part of your healing, you can always speak to an admissions specialist at the Vance Johnson Recovery Center, or fill out this confidential contact form.
+If addiction recovery needs to be part of your healing, you can always speak to a Vance Johnson Recovery Center admissions specialist at 888-828-2623 or fill out this confidential contact form.